Section 1. TIME AND PLACE OF MEETING

 Section 2.
 REFUND POLICY FOR REGISTRATION FEES FOR ALL NASED SPONSORED EVENTS

-If a registrant cancels more than 2 weeks prior to the event, the registrant will be assessed a $50 processing fee with the remaining balance of the registration fee to be a credit for registration fees for future NASED events until December 31 of the following year.
+If a registrant cancels more than 2 weeks before the event, the registrant will be assessed a $50 processing fee with the remaining balance of the registration fee to be a credit for registration fees for future NASED events until December 31 of the following year.

-If a registration cancels within 2 weeks of the event, one-half of the registration fee will be assessed to cover the fixed costs of the event and one-half of the registration fee will be available as a credit for registration fees for future NASED events until December 31 of the following year.
+If a registration cancels 2 weeks or sooner before the event, one-half of the registration fee will be assessed to cover the fixed costs of the event and one-half of the registration fee will be available as a credit for registration fees for future NASED events until December 31 of the following year.

 Section 3.
 QUORUM

-A quorum shall consist of a majority of the members or their designees.
+A quorum consists of a majority of the members or their designees.

 Section 4.
 VOTING AND SEATING

-Each member-state shall have one (1) vote.
-In the event a state has multiple members and the members are unable to agree on their respective state's vote, no vote will be counted for that state.
+Each member-state has one (1) vote.
+If a state has multiple members and the members are unable to agree on their respective state's vote, no vote will be counted for that state.
+The voting member or members of a state are those individuals designated by the state to be listed on the NASED roster.

-Voting Members: There shall be one voting member per state who sits at the main table (except that for those states where there are co-directors, both election directors shall be seated at the table, but only 1 vote shall be cast by the state).
+Voting Members: There shall be one voting member per state who sits at the main table.
+In those states where there are co-directors, both election directors shall be seated at the table, but only one (1) vote shall be cast by the state.

 If a voting member is absent, the voting member may provide a letter or email to the Executive Committee or staff designating a staff member, who will be seated at the main table, and who is authorized to vote on behalf of the state.